Does Writing with Language Models Reduce Content Diversity?

-\paragraph{Social impacts of LLMs.} \citet{bommasani2021opportunities, bender2021dangers, solaiman2023evaluating} extensively discuss the societal risks of large-scale adoption of LLMs in user-facing applications.
-Most relevant to our work is the potential rise of an algorithmic monoculture \cite{kleinberg2021algorithmic, creel2022algorithmic, bommasani2022picking}.
-While this line of work measures homogenization of outcomes in algorithmic decision making, our work looks at the impact of co-writing with LLMs in content generation.
-More closely related is recent work in human-computer interaction measuring the impact of writing assistance. \citet{hancock2020ai} discuss how AI-mediated communication could result in the homogenization of language. \citet{arnold2020predictive} show that providing users with a predictive keyboard results in image captions that are shorter in length and contain fewer rare words. \citet{jakesch2023co, bhat2023interacting} show that writing with a biased language model can change user opinions. \citet{liao2023rethinking} call for the development of new evaluation methods to identify the socio-technical issues associated with increased use of general-purpose LLMs.
+\paragraph{Social impacts of LLMs.} \citet{bommasani2021opportunities, bender2021dangers, solaiman2023evaluating} extensively discuss the societal risks of the adoption of LLMs in user-facing applications.
+Most relevant to our work is the concern over the potential emergence of an algorithmic monoculture \citep{kleinberg2021algorithmic}, which assesses outcome homogenization in decision-making \cite{creel2022algorithmic, bommasani2022picking}.
+Additionally, \citet{hancock2020ai} discuss the potential language homogenization during AI-mediated communication, while \cite{arnold2020predictive} demonstrate that predictive keyboards lead to shorter image captions with fewer rare words. \citet{jakesch2023co, bhat2023interacting} show that writing with a biased language model can change user opinions. \citet{liao2023rethinking} advocate for novel evaluation methods to uncover socio-technical issues arising from increased general-purpose LLM use.
 Our work investigates one axis of such evaluation, namely content diversity, in co-writing settings.